qmk/qmk_firmware/keyboards/preonic/keymaps/pcurt854/readme.md

 anD (&), dollaR

-At, Backslash, Circumflex, Exclamation, Hash, Percent, Star, Underscore
+At, Backslash, Circumflex, Exclamation, Grave, Hash, Percent, Star, Underscore

 - is put on J so it's under Underscore, easy to access, and matches the bump on J